Philadelphia Qui Tam & Whistleblower Defense Attorney

 This is known as “qui tam” litigation.
 “Qui tam” is the abbreviated term for the Latin phrase “qui tam pro domino rege quam pro se ipso in hac parte sequitur,” meaning “[one] who sues in this matter for the king as well as for himself.”
 The person filing the qui tam litigation is often referred to as the “relator” or “whistleblower.”

-If you are looking to bring a lawsuit as a whistleblower, contact Sacks Weston, LLC for your free consultation.
+If you are looking to bring a lawsuit as a whistleblower, contact Sacks Law, LLC for your free consultation.

 Qui tam lawsuits are highly sensitive in nature, and must be navigated with care and caution.
 For example, most False Claims Act statutes require the lawsuit to be filed under seal and in camera.
 Whistleblowers who fail to follow these rules may forfeit their right to share in the recovery.

-At Sacks Weston, LLC, we are experienced in whistleblower and qui tam litigation.
-Our Philadelphia whistleblower lawyers have obtained numerous recoveries under various False Claims Act statutes, and we can help guide you through the complicated litigation process.
+Sacks Law, LLC is experienced in whistleblower and qui tam litigation.
+Our Philadelphia whistleblower lawyer has obtained numerous recoveries under various False Claims Act statutes, and can help guide you through the complicated litigation process.

 Types of Fraud Claims in Qui Tam Lawsuits